Kaposi's sarcoma-associated herpesvirus: Treatment

 Kaposi's sarcoma is usually a localized tumor that can be treated either surgically or through local irradiation.
 Chemotherapy with drugs such as liposomal anthracyclines or paclitaxel may be used, particularly for invasive disease.
 Antiviral drugs, such as ganciclovir, that target the replication of herpesviruses such as KSHV have been used to successfully prevent development of Kaposi's sarcoma, although once the tumor develops these drugs are of little or no use.
 For patients with AIDS-KS, the most effective therapy is highly active antiretroviral therapy to reduce HIV infection.
 AIDS patients receiving adequate anti-HIV treatment may have up to a 90% reduction in Kaposi's sarcoma occurrence.

 Although KSHV affects the host immune system, there is ample chance for clinical intervention to recover this change.
 One challenge is overexpression inhibitory of target cell repress immune.
 Under longtime inflammation stimulation, the target cell becomes unable to respond, which leads to an exhausted phenotype.
 The activation immunotherapies can revive and enhance immune cell function.
 Comparing to other immunotherapies, therapies targeting the anti-programmed cell death protein 1 (PD-1)/programmed death-ligand 1 (PD-L1) has been a great success.
 Because of KSHV infection, the monocytes increase the expression of PD-1, which is an inhibitory molecule, and cause immune escape in many tumor types.
 There is high PD-1 expression in NK cells from KS-HIV patients and cause exhausted phenotype.
 The anti-PD-1 antibody, (nivolumab or pembrolizumab), demonstrated a significant antitumor effect.
 Nivolumab is currently an ongoing phase I clinical trial, and Pembrolizumab has shown its function in treatment for HIV and KS patients in phase I and is in a phase II trial for treatment.
-A thalidomide analog medicine - Pomalidomide was also granted by the FDA in 2011.
+A thalidomide analog medicine – Pomalidomide was also granted by the FDA in 2011.
 Pomalidomide was shown to recover the expression of MHC-1, which help cell display intracellular proteins to cytotoxic T cells, and it also can repress the expression of PD-L1 and increase the CD8+ T cell killing.

-KSHV genes
+Genome

-KSHV encodes for ~90 genes and multiple non-coding RNAs, such as microRNAs.
-The "ORF" genes are named based on genome position of the homologous genes in the first rhadinovirus described, herpesvirus saimiri.
+The first KSHV genome was sequenced in 1996 and consists of ~140 kb of DNA.
+KSHV encodes for ~90 proteins and multiple non-coding RNAs, such as microRNAs.
+The "ORF" genes are named based on genome position of the homologous genes in the first rhadinovirus described, herpesvirus saimiri (HVS).
 The "K" genes are unique to KSHV, Some KSHV genes have well-characterized functions, while others remain uncharacterized.

+An unusually large number of KSHV genes has been pirated from cellular (host) DNA (see list below).